The Story of Frassati Catholic Academy

 The conversation about the STREAM program began back in August of 2013.
 The National Catholic Education Association initiated this learning model and a few STREAM schools have already been created across the country.
 The concept of STREAM grew out of the STEM and STEAM models in existence in public school systems, which have proven to be very effective models for integrated instruction.

 Collaboration between organizations allowed Frassati Catholic Academy to bring the STREAM concept to White Bear Lake.
 We entered into partnership with St. Catherine University, which is the National Center for Elementary STEM Education and offers a nationally recognized STEM certification for teachers.
-This partnership ensures that our faculty and staff will receive the proper training to implement a new integrated approach to learning.
+This partnership ensures that our faculty and staff receive the proper training to teach this integrated approach to learning.

-In addition, we are in partnership with the White Bear Center for the Arts to establish a quality art program.
-The plans include having local artists visit our school to teach units of art in their area of expertise.
-Our students will have the opportunity to learn from an artist that actually makes a living by producing art!
+In addition, Frassati partners with the White Bear Center for the Arts to teach offer students an art program of the highest quality.
+Local artists often visit our school to teach units of art in their area of expertise.

-With the creation of Frassati Catholic Academy, the parishioners of St. Mary of the Lake continue their 100 year commitment to Catholic education.
-In cooperation with the parishioners of St. Pius X, our new school builds on the rich traditions of two excellent Catholic schools as we seek to make the name of Jesus Christ known and loved.
+With the creation of Frassati Catholic Academy, the parishioners of St. Mary of the Lake continue their 100-year commitment to Catholic education.
+In cooperation with the parishioners of St. Pius X, our school builds on the rich traditions of two excellent Catholic schools as we seek to make the name of Jesus Christ known and loved.